bird-house/birdhouse-deploy/birdhouse/optional-components/README.rst

 New container have new ``TestDatasets`` with volume-mount to ``/data/testdatasets`` on the host.
-So your testing ``.nc`` and ``.ncml`` files should be added to ``/data/testdatasets`` on the host for them to show up on this Test THREDDs server.
+So your testing ``.nc`` and ``.ncml`` files should be added to ``/data/testdatasets`` on the host for them to show up on this Test THREDDS server.

-``TestWps_Output`` dataset is for other WPS services to write to, similar to ``birdhouse/wps_outputs`` dataset in the production THREDDs.
+``TestWps_Output`` dataset is for other WPS services to write to, similar to ``birdhouse/wps_outputs`` dataset in the production THREDDS.
 With Emu, add ``export EMU_WPS_OUTPUTS_VOL=testwps_outputs`` to ``env.local`` for Emu to write to ``TestWps_Output`` dataset.